CNelias/SpectralEnvelope.jl/README.md

 ```

 ## To-do
-* Implement windowing procedure for detrending.
+* Implement detrending and windowing for bias correction.
 * Make the extraction of optimal mappings more user-friendly